New Army: 1898-1900

-100 Days reform
+Hundred Days' Reform

-The 100 Days reform initiated by the Guangxu emperor also affected military affairs as the Emperor desired a comprehensive reform of the state.
-The Throne complained of the lack of reform enacted in the provinces especially the continued corruption and military bloat caused by padded muster-rolls and the failure to disband the Green Standard Army, within the same edict the Throne called for new local militia and volunteer units to be raised and to replace the Green Standard this was the same approach used 30 years earlier by Zeng Guofan and whilst it might have brought about a temporary boost to military power it would inevitably devolve back into corruption and stagnation as the Yong Ying had done.
-However, the throne did pass an edict on the recommendation of Hu Yufen to abolish the military exam which was agreed to be phased out by 1900, the 10,000 strong Peking Field Force left to languish since 1865 was to be given a refresher course in western-style training.
-However, when the experienced and more politically able Prince Gong passed away the pace of reform accelerated even further.
-Weng Tonghe, the Emperor's former tutor and a conservative the last such advisor to the Emperor was dismissed leaving the Grand Council entirely in the hands of the reformers, however the Emperor maintained Ronglu a conservative as the Viceroy of Zhili a mistake which he would regret and his position on the Board of War was given to the conservative K'ang-i.
-The Emperor even discussed the possibility of ordering the bannermen who were a drain on the state treasury to enter a different occupation and not live solely on the state stipend given to them.
-The Throne also ordered the provinces to disband the useless soldiers and the provinces raised their opposition some counter-proposed the reduction of militia and Green standard troops or stated that they had reduced their military forces to the extent that any further downsizing would constitute a danger.
+The Hundred Days' Reform initiated by the Guangxu Emperor also affected military affairs, as the Emperor desired a comprehensive reform of the state.
+The Throne complained of the lack of reform enacted in the provinces, especially the continued corruption and military bloat caused by padded muster-rolls and the failure to disband the Green Standard Army.
+Within the same edict, the Throne called for new local militia and volunteer units to be raised and to replace the Green Standard; this was the same approach used 30 years earlier by Zeng Guofan, and, whilst it might have brought about a temporary boost to military power, it would inevitably devolve back into corruption and stagnation as the Yong Ying had done.
+However, the Throne did pass an edict on the recommendation of Hu Yufen to abolish the military exam, which was agreed to be phased out by 1900; the 10,000 strong Peking Field Force left to languish since 1865 was to be given a refresher course in western-style training.
+However, when the experienced and more politically able Prince Gong (who avoided raising the ire of the conservatives) died, the pace of reform accelerated even further.
+Weng Tonghe, the Emperor's former tutor and a conservative (the last such advisor to the Emperor), was dismissed, leaving the Grand Council entirely in the hands of the reformers.
+However, the Emperor maintained Ronglu, a conservative, as the Viceroy of Zhili, a mistake which he would regret and his position on the Board of War was given to the conservative K'ang-i.
+The Emperor even discussed the possibility of ordering the bannermen, who were a drain on the state treasury, to enter a different occupation and not live solely on the state stipend given to them.
+The Throne also ordered the provinces to disband the useless soldiers, and the provinces raised their opposition.
+Some counter-proposed the reduction of militia and Green Standard troops or stated that they had reduced their military forces to the extent that any further downsizing would constitute a danger.
 Ultimately, little military reform was enacted by the Guangxu Emperor during the brief period of reform.